-Tech startups often compensate independent contractors or vendors with equity, such as stock options or restricted stock.
+Tech startups often offer equity compensation for Canadian independent contractors or vendors, such as stock options or restricted stock.
 Businesses can acquire needed services without dipping into their coffers, and contractors can make an investment with minimal cash and potentially realize significant returns.

 A barter exchange is simple, right?
 No so fast!
-Lawyers with clients who own or provide services to tech startups should know that there are many considerations for both the business and contractor that are often overlooked when structuring equity-based compensation plans.
+Lawyers with clients who own or provide services to tech startups should know that there are many considerations for both the business and contractor that are often overlooked when structuring plans to provide equity compensation for Canadian independent contractors.
 In fact, participation in such plans can have unforeseen tax consequences.

 Equity plans such as stock options are designed to incentivize employees.
 In Canada, when an employee is granted stock options, there are no tax consequences until the option is exercised.
 Also, under the right circumstances (i.e., the shares are “prescribed shares” or the employee deals at arm’s length with the option grantor), employees may be eligible to claim a deduction equal to 50 per cent of the stock option benefit.

-The Income Tax Act provisions that address the favorable tax treatment apply to employees, not independent contractors.
+The Income Tax Act provisions that address the favorable tax treatment apply to employees, not to equity compensation for Canadian independent contractors.
 Independent contractors must recognize the value of the option as business income that is 100 per cent taxable when the option is granted.
 This means the tax cannot be deferred to the time when the options are exercised.
 Furthermore, the preferable 50 per cent security option deduction also applies to employees only.

 Stock options held by independent contractors that have increased in value since grant must recognize the growth from the date of grant as either ordinary income or as a capital gain.
 The classification of business income or capital gain must be determined on a case-by-case basis.
 Adding insult to injury, the income recognized as business income at grant and vest is also subject to HST.
 Applicable sales tax varies by province.

-Another issue is establishing fair market value.
+Another issue with equity compensation for Canadian independent contractors is establishing fair market value.
 In the case of options being granted to an independent contractor, both parties must agree on the value of the underlying stock and the value of the goods or services rendered.
 The issue for contractors is that fair market value of startups is no exact science.
 However, this is the value that will be subject to income and sales taxes.

 A common U.S. trap is the punitive salary deferral rules of s.
 409A of the Internal Revenue Code (IRC) that impose an additional 20 per cent tax on income being deferred.
 For example, stock options granted with an exercise price less than the fair market value of the underlying stock at the time of grant are subject to 409A treatment in the U.S. The company must complete a 409A valuation — a formal report that sets the current value of a company’s stock and the price to purchase that stock — to ensure the option does not result in punitive taxation.